smart-on-fhir/smart-on-fhir.github.io/authorization/best-practices/index.md

 # Best Practices in Authorization for SMART on FHIR EHRs

-This page is catalogs best practices in developing secure SMART on FHIR EHR implementations.
+This page catalog best practices in developing secure SMART on FHIR EHR implementations.
 As such, these considerations don't directly affect interoperability; rather, they describe pracical implications of security decisions.
 This page is a work in progress; we anticipate describing details